The Virtual Currency Regulation Review: Cayman Islands

 Securities and investment laws

-The SIBL regulates securities investment business in the Cayman Islands.
+The SIBA regulates securities investment business in the Cayman Islands.
 Securities investment business refers to dealing in securities, arranging deals in securities, managing securities and advising on securities.

-If a Cayman entity was issuing or trading digital assets that were securities, it would be subject to registration or licensing under the VASPL.
+If a Cayman entity was issuing or trading digital assets that were securities, it would be subject to registration or licensing under the VASPA.

-The MFL gives CIMA responsibility for regulating certain categories of mutual funds operating in and from the Cayman Islands.
-The PFL gives CIMA responsibility for regulating certain categories of private funds operating in and from the Cayman Islands.
+The MFA gives CIMA responsibility for regulating certain categories of mutual funds operating in and from the Cayman Islands.
+The PFA gives CIMA responsibility for regulating certain categories of private funds operating in and from the Cayman Islands.

-To be categorised as a mutual fund under the MFL, the fund must:
+To be categorised as a mutual fund under the MFA, the fund must:

 - be issuing equity, and not debt or contractual interests: in other words, shares, limited partnership interests, LLC interests or trust units (this therefore excludes token issuers, but the fund's equity interests can be represented by tokens);